|Primary || G7

 Mud rubbers and pudding grubs creep under rocks and fallen logs, next to snakes, spiders, scorpions, ants, earwigs, millipedes, and centipedes.

 Lizards bask near puffing bunkles and death snails.
-Deer browse and eland graze next to walking carpets and fuzz-rugs, hoovers and lasso beasts.
+Guanacos browse and eland graze next to walking carpets and fuzz-rugs, hoovers and lasso beasts.

-Coyotes range, leopards stalk, spaghetti trappers lurk, spitters creep, and netters patiently wait.
+Coyotes range, leopards stalk, spaghetti trappers lurk, spitters creep, hawks soar, and netters patiently wait.

-Lakes and rivers often have trout, bass, bluegill, perch, catfish, and crayfish.
+Lakes and rivers often have trout, bass, bluegill, perch, catfish, and crayfish, as well as mink, muskrats, turtles, otters, ducks, geese, kingfishers, herons, and ospreys.

 San Agustín was once a backwater planet of a few dusty small towns, settled primarily by southwestern and midwestern Americans, Bangladeshis, and Caribbeans displaced by rising sea levels.
 Locals in their pickup trucks and sky lifters, feed stores and hydroponics farms, dirt roads leading nowhere.
 Then one day a new hole appeared.
 The space-time near the Hendrickson's barn on their farm on the outskirts of Playa puckered and warped, twisted into unnatural shapes by exotic fields.